MiketheChap/worldwidestew/content/events/_index.md

 ---

-**Two Minute Mindfulness Meditation on Apple Podcasts** - A Two-Minute Mindfulness Break: A brief reset for your mind and body.
+**Two Minute Mindfulness Meditation added to Apple Podcasts** - A Two-Minute Mindfulness Break: A brief reset for your mind and body.
 Find a comfortable position and focus on your breath and your body.
 Notice the sensations of breathing and experience open-awareness without trying to change anything.
 If your mind wanders, gently bring your attention back to your breath.
 In just two minutes, you can create a moment of calm in your busy day.
 Check it out **[here](https://podcasts.apple.com/us/podcast/two-minute-mindfulness-meditation/id1765332412?i=1000673695128)**.

 ---